IP Warm-up Strategy Overview

 Once you begin warming up your IPs you can expect some bulking and blocking to occur.
 It is key to stick with the plan.
 Below are details of what you can expect and actions to take.

 - Bulking at Yahoo, AOL, Gmail.
 Typically clears up after a few sends with solid positive metrics, but it can take time to get inbox delivery.
-The key is to keep sending.
+The key is to keep sending to engaged subscribers.

-- Possible blocking by ISPs can occur if the list isn’t engaged enough or if you are going over those daily caps per ISP.
-The key is to segment carefully and potentially pull back on volume to the number of allowed delivered for a week and then begin ramping back up the ISP effected.
-Again the key is to keep sending.
+- Possible blocking by mailbox providers can occur if the list isn’t engaged enough.
+The key is to segment carefully and tighten up engagement Again the key is to keep sending.

 |Quick Warm-Up:||Slow Warm-Up:|